• Skip to main content

 These RTDs can be classified as the 3-wire and the 4-wire types.

-Three Wire RTD: The diagram shows a typical 3 –wire RTD connections.
+The diagram above shows a typical 3 –wire RTD connections.
 Here, the measuring current flows through L1 and L3 whilr L3 behaves just as one of the potential leads.

 So long as the bridge is in the balanced condition, no current passes across L2, however L1 and L3 being in separate arms of the wheatstone network, the resistances get nullified and assumes a high impedance across Eo, also resistances between L2 and L3 are held at identical values.